frequently asked questions

 What makes me different?

-I have spent more than a decade teaching and researching creativity and innovation and associated concepts like leadership and maagement.
+I have spent more than a decade teaching and researching creativity and innovation and associated concepts like leadership, management and entrepreneurship.
 As well as supporting creative and digital businesses in the UK, I've trained creative hub leaders in Ghana, music industry leaders in Jordan and cultural leaders from Mexico.
+I have also led incubation start-up programmes.
 And I’ve distilled the most key concepts into actionable tools and insights.

 What are my credentials?

-I have a PhD in collaborative creativity from Middlesex University; a PG Cert in executive coaching from the Institute of Leadership and Management; and a PG Cert in team coaching from Aston University.
+I have a PhD in collaborative creativity from Middlesex University; an MBA from the Open University; a PG Cert in executive coaching from the Institute of Leadership and Management; and a PG Cert in team coaching from Aston University.
 I'm also a member of the Association for Coaching.

-This is in addition to over 20 years of leadership experience myself as a magazine editor, music manager and Associate Dean - from negotiating sync deals with HSBC and Google to running projects with organisations from Netflix and Nike to the NHS.
+This is in addition to over 20 years of leadership experience as a magazine editor, music manager, associate dean and institute director - doing everything from negotiating sync deals with HSBC and Google to running projects with organisations including Netflix, Nike and the NHS.

 I have written books on creativity and innovation, including Different every time: the authorised biography of Robert Wyatt (Serpent’s Tail 2014), a Radio 4 book of the week, and Distributed creativity: how blockchain will transform the creative economy (Palgrave 2018).

-I have also given talks on these subjects around the world from Thompson Reuters in New York to the King Fahed Cultural Centre in Riyadh and appeared on Radio 1, Radio 3, BBC 6 Music, the World Service and CNN.
+I have also given talks on these subjects around the world from Thompson Reuters in New York to the King Fahed Cultural Centre in Riyadh.

 I am a non-executive director of Enterprise Educators UK, the UK's leading membership network for enterprise educators, and the Featured Artists Coalition trade body - where fellow directors past and present include members of Blur, Radiohead, Pink Floyd, Primal Scream and The Fall.